 Livability and versatility in the alpine

 Additionally, its zippered door rolls back completely on both sides, providing easy access with bulky gear on—not to mention sweeping views of the surrounding peaks cast in that alpenglow.
-And its interior peak height of 162 cm (5’ 4”) allows you to gear up easily.
+Finally, its interior peak height of 162 cm (5’ 4”) allows you to gear up easily.